 Show Bio...

-Henry Armour is the president and CEO of NACS.
+Henry O. Armour, Ph.D., is Chairman Emeritus & CEO International of NACS.
 He grew up working in his family’s retail businesses, Armour Oil Company, rising to the position of vice president and COO in 1977.
 In 1980, he joined The Standard Oil Company of Ohio, where he served as manager of development strategies.
 He later founded West Star Corporation, which grew to include 59 NOW! convenience stores, truck stops and quick-service restaurants in the Pacific Northwest until he sold the company in 2004.
 In 1988, Armour founded Epoch Corporation, which operated retail enterprises in California.

-He became president and CEO of NACS in July 2005, having also served as the association’s chairman in 2002 and 2003.
+Armour previously served as president and CEO of NACS from July 2005 to December 31, 2025, having also served as the association’s chairman in 2002 and 2003.
 Armour earned a BA in economics from Stanford University, an MSc in economics from the London School of Economics, and an MBA and PhD in economics from Stanford University.

 Show Bio...